Get News & Updates Directly To Your Inbox

-What do we mean by my cost of health care?
-What it means is that a major portion of the payments you make are used to pay direct medical care charges.
-That money is distributed between hospital visits, doctor’s appointments, prescription medications, medical tests, physical therapy, dental care, wellness programs, gym discounts and any other expenses to keeping you healthy.
-Even if you never use any of these, your premiums contribute to the pool of money insurers use to pay the medical bills for all members.
+A major portion of your premium payments is used to pay medical care charges.
+The money helps cover hospital visits, doctor’s appointments, prescription medications, medical tests, physical therapy, dental care, wellness programs, gym discounts and other expenses that help keep you healthy.
+Even if you never use any medical or health-related services, your premiums still go to a pool of money used to pay the medical bills for all health plan members.

-Let’s say you need to go to the hospital.
-Money from your premium that goes to the hospital helps to pay for the cost of running the hospital.
-For example, it pays their staff to check in patients, clean and manage medical equipment, information technology and finance.
-They also make profits from health insurance, which they use to build new hospitals, testing facilities and programs and equipment to improve quality of care.
-To ensure the best of care, hospitals often need to buy new equipment to replace old outdated equipment for testing, treating and diagnosing patients.
-Last but not least, hospitals also have to pay all their nurses and other health care professionals.
+Money from your premium helps pay for the cost of running the hospital.
+For example, it pays for staff, maintenance of medical equipment, information technology and financial management.
+Any profit created from health insurance is used to build new hospitals and testing facilities, create care programs and purchase new equipment for testing, treating and diagnosing patients.
+Last but not least, hospitals also have to pay their nurses and other health care professionals.

-No matter how hard we try to reach every American and help them to get covered, it is a slow going process.
-For those who are not insured and need care, this can result in a bill being paid out of pocket over a long period of time.
-This can be a high expense to the patient and a loss of well-timed income for the hospital.
+No matter how hard we try to help every American get health care coverage, it’s a slow-going process.
+For those who are not insured and need care, health care bills are often paid out of pocket over long periods of time.
+This can be expensive for the patient, and a loss of income for the hospital.

-Hospitals can use some of the money they receive through premium payments to cover the immediate cost of treating uninsured patients who come in.
-Hospitals service a person in serious need with or without insurance.
+Hospitals use some money they receive from premium payments to cover the cost of treating uninsured patients.
+Hospitals provide care to individuals in serious need with or without insurance.

-Drug companies invest tons of money in research and development of new drugs that work toward restoring health.
-Their research also allows medical professionals to treat new diseases, like the West Nile Virus several years ago.
-Once a drug is approved for use, they have to be produced and shipped out to drug stores, and advertised to medical professionals to get these new drugs to you.
-Now that more people have health insurance, many of them have access to drugs they didn’t have before they were insured.
-Drug companies use the money they get from insurers to pay for these operations.
-Health insurance companies contract with drug companies to get lower costs on medicines for members.
-Even though a large portion of your monthly premiums goes to drug coverage, the costs are still a lot lower with insurance than if you paid for it out-of-pocket.
+Now that more people have health insurance, many have access to drugs they couldn’t get when they were uninsured.
+Drug companies use the money they receive from insurers to help pay for these activities.
+In return, health insurance companies work closely with drug companies to secure lower drug prices for their members.
+Even though a large portion of your monthly premiums goes toward drug coverage, the costs are still much lower with insurance than if you paid out of pocket.

-We hope that you feel better informed about how your health insurance payments are broken down to serve you!
-If you have any questions about your health insurance, coverage or payments, please leave us a note in the comments with your questions or concerns so we can provide you with all the details you want and need about your health care coverage.
+We hope you now feel better informed about all the ways your health insurance payments serve you.
+If you have any questions about your health insurance, coverage or payments, please leave us a note in the comments.